jtabor/gpt_terminal_helper/README.md

     3. User defined functions - More functions can be added in [chat_functions.py](https://github.com/jtabor/gpt_terminal_helper/blob/master/chat_functions.py).

 Chat history is saved in a sqlite file in GPT_DIRECTORY so you can continue conversations or convert them to plain text for copy and pasting.
+The conversation is formatted as markdown with the [rich](https://github.com/Textualize/rich) python library.

 ## Setup